Aranyak-Ghosh/golist/README.md

 - RemoveAt: removes an element at a specified index, takes integer as an argument, returns data type of error.
 - Map: creates a map out of the list.
 - Filter: filters from a list using a bool function that satisfies a particular condition.
-- UnmarshallJSON: takes a byte array to unmarshall into the list's data field, returns data type of error.
+- UnmarshallJSON: overrides default unmarshal behaviour to allow unmarshalling array to list

 A stack provides the following methods in its interface: